-3.4.2 MEPS Panel 18 Weight Development Process
+3.3.3 MEPS Panel 18 Weight Development Process

-The person-level weight for MEPS Panel 18 was developed using the 2013 full-year weight for an individual as a "base" weight for survey participants present in 2013.
+The person-level weight for MEPS Panel 18 was developed using the 2013 full year weight for an individual as a "base" weight for survey participants present in 2014.
 For key, in-scope members who joined an RU some time in 2014 after being out-of-scope in 2013, the initially assigned person-level weight was the corresponding 2013 family weight.
-The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2014 for key, responding persons in-scope on December 31, 2014.
-These control totals were derived by scaling back the population distribution obtained from the March 2015 CPS to reflect the December 31, 2014 estimated population total (estimated based on Census projections for January 1, 2015).
-Variables used for person-level raking included: Census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, Black but non-Hispanic, Asian, non-Hispanic, and other); sex; and age.
-(Poverty status is not included in this version of the MEPS full year database because of the time required to process the income data collected and then assign persons to a poverty status category.
-The MSA status variables are no longer released for public use starting with the Full-Year 2013 Person-Level Use PUF.)
-The final weight for key responding persons who were not in-scope on December 31, 2014 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.
+The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as a raking to population control figures for December 2014.
+These control figures were derived by scaling back the population totals obtained from the March 2015 CPS to correspond to a national estimate for the civilian noninstitutionalized population to reflect the December 31, 2014 estimated population total (estimated based on Census projections for January 1, 2015).
+Variables used in the establishment of person-level control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
+For confidentiality reasons, the MSA status variables are no longer released for public use (this policy began in 2013).
+The final weight for key, responding persons who were not inscope on December 31, 2014 but were inscope earlier in the year was the weight after the nonresponse adjustment.

-3.4.3 MEPS Panel 19 Weight Development Process
+3.3.4 MEPS Panel 19 Weight Development Process

-The person-level weight for MEPS Panel 19 was developed using the 2014 MEPS Round 1 person-level weight as a "base" weight.
-For key, in-scope members who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process also included an adjustment for nonresponse over the remaining data collection rounds in 2014 as well as raking to the same population control figures for December 2014 used for the MEPS Panel 18 weights for key, responding persons in-scope on December 31, 2014.
-The same five variables employed for Panel 18 raking (census region, MSA status, race/ethnicity, sex, and age) were also used for Panel 19 raking.
-Again the final weight for key, responding persons not in-scope on December 31, 2014 but in-scope earlier in the year was the person weight after nonresponse adjustment.
+The person-level weight for MEPS Panel 19 was developed using the MEPS Round 1 person-level weight as a "base" weight.
+The MEPS Round 1 weights incorporated the following components: the original household probability of selection for the NHIS, ratio-adjustment to NHIS-based national population estimates at the household (occupied dwelling unit) level, adjustment for nonresponse at the dwelling unit level for Round 1, and poststratification to figures at the family and person level obtained from the March CPS data base of the corresponding year (i.e., 2013 for Panel 18 and 2014 for Panel 19).
+For key, in-scope respondents who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.

+The weighting process also included an adjustment for nonresponse over Round 2 and the 2014 portion of Round 3 as well as raking to the same population control figures for December 2014 used for the MEPS Panel 18 weights.
+The same five variables employed for Panel 18 raking (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 19 raking.
+Similarly, for Panel 19, key, responding persons not inscope on December 31, 2014 but inscope earlier in the year retained, as their final Panel 19 weight, the weight after the nonresponse adjustment.